Yanni Gourde heads Kraken list of several possible 20-goal scorers — and maybe more once freed from shoulder pain

 But Francis also knew Gourde’s 23 combined goals over that 79-game stretch — equating almost exactly to a non-pandemic NHL regular-season schedule — was achieved under physical duress.
 And that, in healthier times, the onetime junior league scoring champion managed 25 goals as a Lightning rookie in 2017-18, making it easy to envision similar returns playing within the Kraken’s top two lines — perhaps to where Gourde even becomes that missing 30-goal man on a roster lacking proven elite scorers.

 Gourde wants to avoid putting “too much pressure on myself’’ but is admittedly excited about the increased opportunity after four seasons with a star-studded Lightning squad offering few openings beyond its bottom two lines.
-Years back, he’d seen good friend Jonathan Marchessault go from fringe Lightning forward to a 30-goal scorer with Florida, then a bonafide star with the expansion Vegas Golden Knights.
+Years back, he’d seen good friend Jonathan Marchessault go from fringe Lightning forward to a 30-goal scorer with Florida, then a bona fide star with the expansion Vegas Golden Knights.

 “It’s pretty nice to know that a team wants you that bad when there were a lot of very talented people that were left unprotected,’’ Gourde said of the Kraken.